maxwondercorn/ember-cli-barcode/README.md

 # ember-cli-barcode

-An ember-cli addon to render barcodes in Ember applications using the [JsBarcode](https://github.com/lindell/JsBarcode) library.
+A ember-cli addon to render barcodes using the [JsBarcode](https://github.com/lindell/JsBarcode) library.
 See the [demo](https://maxwondercorn.github.io/ember-cli-barcode/)

+## Alt Text
+The `alt` attribute is automatically set on the generated barcodes using the display value.
+See [Alt Text](#Alt-Text) for details.

 ## Version Compatibility
-ember-cli-barcode is compatible with Ember 2.4 onward and is passing tests for Ember 3.x.  ember-cli-barcode version 2.0 onward no longer requires Bower - thanks @donaldwasserman
+ember-cli-barcode is compatible with Ember 2.4 onward and is passing tests for Ember 3.x.

+Version 2.0 onward no longer requires Bower but you need to add configuration to `ember-cli-build.js` - thanks @donaldwasserman

 After upgrading to 2.x, if jsbarcode was your only Bower dependency you can remove bower.json from your project and delete the bower_components directory.
 If you have other Bower dependencies, remove the jsbarcode dependency from bower.json